 Upload a Mobile App to Your Account

-From the “Fuse” tab, Add Microsoft ADAL SSO
+From the “Build” tab, Add Microsoft ADAL SSO

 - Select the Authentication category.
 Note: a blue highlight will appear showing the category is active.

-- Click + Add Profile, and select Microsoft Active Directory Authentication Library (ADAL) from the drop down menu.
+- Select Microsoft Active Directory Authentication Library (ADAL) from the drop-down menu.

 - Enter the URL for your ADAL Authority